 - (a) Meningococcal Meningitis and Hepatitis B- pursuant to Board of Governors regulation 6.0007, all students must provide documentation of vaccinations against meningococcal meningitis and hepatitis B or provide a signed waiver for each declined vaccination.
 All students 18 years of age or older who choose not to be vaccinated against either meningococcal meningitis or hepatitis B must sign a statement that they have been made aware of the potential fatal nature of the diseases and choose not to be vaccinated.
-All minor students must provide signed parental consent to opt out of vaccination from either of these diseases. - (b) For International Students: A completed Tuberculosis test from the 12 months prior to the start of classes.
+All minor students must provide signed parental consent to opt out of vaccination from either of these diseases. - (b) Measles, Mumps, Rubella (MMR)- All students born after 1956 must show proof of immunity to MMR, either by giving proof of 2 MMR Immunizations, given on or after the 1st birthday, 2 single doses of Measles and 1 dose of Rubella given after 1968, or a positive result of a Measles and Rubella Titer. - (a)(c) For International Students: A completed Tuberculosis test from the 12 months prior to the start of classes-at FPU.